-- Pillar and floor stability are two design considerations determining the size of oil and gas well protective pillars. - Overburden movement (horizontal bedding plane slip) is not a significant concern for development mining.

-- The ribs of a coal pillar can deteriorate over time due to exposure to the mine atmosphere. - Floor failure can occur when thick, soft underclay is exposed to water. - Today, engineers use methods like the "Analysis of Coal Pillar Stability" (ACPS) to evaluate pillar stability. - More conservative design criteria (such as higher stability factors and width-to-height ratios (w/h)) may be more appropriate for gas well protective pillars in long-term and high-consequence applications.
+- Pillar and floor stability are two design considerations determining the size of oil and gas well protective pillars. - Overburden movement (bedding plane slip) is not a significant concern for development mining. - The ribs of a coal pillar can deteriorate over time due to exposure to the mine atmosphere. - Floor failure can occur when thick, soft underclay is exposed to water. - Today, engineers use methods like the "Analysis of Coal Pillar Stability" (ACPS) to evaluate pillar stability. - Greater Stability Factors (SF) and width-to-height ratios may be more appropriate for long-term and high-consequence applications.